Ada-Developers-Academy/daily-curriculum/topic_resources/random_menu.md

 Gold
 ----
 Expand your solution to ensure that no descriptive term in a menu item is ever repeated.
+Expand your solution to allow the user to determine how many items they'd like to see via user input.

 Platinum
 --------